-This Act shall come into operation on such day as is fixed by proclamation.
+This Act shall come into operation on such day as is fixed by proclamation 1.

-3. Interpretation
+3. Terms used in this Act

 In this Act, unless the contrary intention appears —

-“Hotham” means Hotham Permanent Building Society, a building society incorporated under the Victorian Act;
+Hotham means Hotham Permanent Building Society, a building society incorporated under the Victorian Act;

-“merger certificate” means certificate issued under section 108C of the Victorian Act in respect of the merger of the assets, liabilities and undertakings of PBS and Hotham;
+merger certificate means certificate issued under section 108C of the Victorian Act in respect of the merger of the assets, liabilities and undertakings of PBS and Hotham;

-“merger time” means time at which the merger certificate is issued;
+merger time means time at which the merger certificate is issued;

-“PBS” means Perth Building Society, a permanent society within the meaning of the Building Societies Act 1976;
+PBS means Perth Building Society, a permanent society within the meaning of the Building Societies Act 1976 2;

-“rules” means rules within the meaning of the Building Societies Act 1976;
+rules means rules within the meaning of the Building Societies Act 1976 2;

-“the Victorian Act” means the Building Societies Act 1986 of the State of Victoria, as amended from time to time.
+the Victorian Act means the Building Societies Act 1986 of the State of Victoria, as amended from time to time.

-4. Perth Building Society authorized to apply for and implement merger
+4. Perth Building Society authorised to apply for and implement merger

-Notwithstanding anything in the Building Societies Act 1976, PBS is hereby authorized to apply for the issue of a certificate under section 108C of the Victorian Act for the purpose of merging the assets, liabilities and undertakings of Hotham with those of PBS and to do all things necessary or desirable for that purpose and, after the merger time, for implementing the merger taking effect on the issue of that certificate.
+Notwithstanding anything in the Building Societies Act 1976 2, PBS is hereby authorised to apply for the issue of a certificate under section 108C of the Victorian Act for the purpose of merging the assets, liabilities and undertakings of Hotham with those of PBS and to do all things necessary or desirable for that purpose and, after the merger time, for implementing the merger taking effect on the issue of that certificate.

 5. Recognition of merger of Perth Building Society and Hotham Permanent Building Society